Banking in Turkey: General Directorate of Financial Markets and Foreign Exchange

 The General Directorate of Financial Markets and Foreign Exchange (Finansal Piyasalar ve Kambiyo Genel Müdürlüğü) is part of the Ministry of Treasury and Finance and regulates the public financing, global economic relations, exchange regimes and private insurance companies.

 Financial Crimes Investigation Board

 Financial offenses are investigated by the Financial Crimes Investigation Board.
 It is a department of the Ministry of Treasury and Finance that has the jurisdiction to oversee, audit, and demand information from financial institutions.

 Representation

 The representative body Banks Association of Turkey was established in 1958 and has the purpose to protect banks' rights and benefits.
 Its tasks include conducting studies for the growth of the banking sector for its stable functioning and the development of the banking profession, strengthening competition power, taking decisions to prevent unfair competition and implementing the decisions in accordance with the principles of open market economics and competition.

+Ethics

+As of 2023 several banks are willing to finance coal in Turkey.